AgoraIO/agora_doc_source/en-US/markdown/Voice/start_call_audio_android.md

 # Get Started with Voice Call

-The Agora Voice SDK enables you to rapidly enhance your social, work, education, and IoT apps with real-time engagements.
+People engage longer when they see, hear, and interact with each other.
+The Agora SDK enables you to embed real-time voice and video interaction in any app, on any device, anywhere.

-This page shows the munimum code you need to add voice call into your app by using the Agora Voice SDK for Android.
+This page shows the minimum code you need to add voice call into your app by using the Agora Voice SDK for Android.

 ## Understand the tech